edgar-treischl/MetaMaster/README.md

 ## Installation

-You can install the development version of MetaMaster like so:
+You can install the development version of MetaMaster like:

 ``` r
 # install_local from installs the package and its dependencies